 Major structures acquired include the Alfond/Averill School building, the Alfond Recreation Center, Moody Memorial Chapel, and numerous smaller structures.

 KVCC also acquired the former Good Will-Hinckley farm - a 120-acre property that has now been revitalized and is central to new farm-to-table programs in sustainable agriculture, culinary arts, and food science.

 The campus took a huge step forward in the fall of 2013 as KVCC broke ground on a new, 16,500 square-foot classroom and laboratory building that will be completed during the 2014 fall semester.
 It will be the first new building on the campus and has been named the KVCC Center for Science and Agriculture.

-The building will contain classrooms, faculty offices, laboratories, a computer lab, a 60-seat tiered auditorium, a student lounge and informal learning space.
+The building will contain classrooms, faculty offices, laboratories, a computer lab, an auditorium, a student lounge and informal learning space.
 This new structure is central to KVCC’s transition to a two-campus college.